 Type evaluation is the testing, examination and/or evaluation of a type by a participating laboratory.

 FGIS is a participating laboratory that provides type evaluations of automatic bulk weighing systems, railway track and grain test scales.

 GIPSA also participates in the cooperative effort with NIST and the NCWM to standardize commercial grain equipment as part of NTEP.
-GIPSA's Technical Center in Kansas City, Missouri, serves as the sole NTEP laboratory for grain inspection equipment.
+GIPSA's Technology and Science Division in Kansas City, Missouri, serves as the sole NTEP laboratory for grain inspection equipment.